 Ikea is the Swedish superstore that is the world’s largest furniture retailer.
 It is famous for its ready-to-assemble, do it yourself furniture, kitchen appliances and a wide range of home accessories.
 The global mega-store sells its products cheap and it has just about anything that is needed in a house or bedroom.
 The company is also known for its popular food courts that serve a Swedish food menu with its famous meatballs and the foods are reasonably priced.
 Ikea has become a one-stop-shop for younger people and newlyweds who need to furnish their homes or apartment.
 Ikea in Japan sells fitted kitchens and bathrooms especially made for small Japanese houses.
 The direct competitors of Ikea in Japan are Nitori and Muji.
 Locations

-Costco is the popular wholesale warehouse club that comes from the United States.
-It is the world’s largest seller of organic foods, choice and prime beef, rotisserie broiled chicken and wine.
+Costco is the world-famous wholesale warehouse club that comes from the United States.
+It is the world’s largest seller of organic foods, choice and prime beef, rotisserie broiled chicken, and wine.
 At Costco, you can find just about everything in one place.
 There is a membership fee to shop at Costco and most of the products must be purchased in bulk form.
 The Costco food courts are legendary for their great food prices and their pizzas and hot dogs specials.
 On the weekends it is exceptionally busy, and on weekdays they have a lot more sample foods which can make the trip more enjoyable.
-There is only one Costco in Tokyo city itself (Costco Machida), but a short train ride or drive will get you to the closest stores which are in Kawasaki and Makuhari.
 Locations

 Nitori is the largest furniture and home furnishing chain in Japan.
 At Nitori stores you can find an amazing selection of home accessories that come in all price ranges from affordable to more expensive products.
 They have a large selection of beds and bedding, lounges, kitchen furniture, and carpeting/flooring.
 Nitori stores are always large and multi-story, making it extremely convenient when moving as they sell everything you need for a new apartment or home.
 Many of the items can be ordered to fit, so if you need extra long curtains or extra dark wallpaper, you can order them at Nitori.
 These stores are conveniently located and they are a great place to find anything needed for your home.
 Locations

-Create stores are marketed as a Japanese super drug store.
+Create stores are marketed as Japanese super drug stores.
 The stores come in many sizes and they are located all over Tokyo and across Japan.
 Create stores are very popular and they have good prices.
-Create offers a wide range of products that include the basic common drugs or medications, cosmetics, daily household goods and a good selection of foods, snacks, and beverages.
-The stores at major cities like Shibuya and Shinjuku are always full of tourists, who come for discounted Japanese cosmetics and health supplements.
+Create offers a wide range of products that include the basic common drugs or medications, cosmetics, daily household goods, and a good selection of foods, snacks, and beverages.
+The stores in major cities like Shibuya and Shinjuku are always full of tourists, who come for discounted Japanese cosmetics and health supplements.
 Locations

 In Tokyo, the 100 yen (¥100 or $1) stores are amazing places where you can find a wide selection of cheap everyday goods.
 100 yen stores come in all sizes and there are stores located everywhere throughout Tokyo and all over Japan.
 These stores are generally located nearby train stations.